Grow A Row

 Planting the Seeds of Compassion

-“Grow a Row” helps increase fresh food donations to the Food Bank so that all Comox Valley residents, regardless of income, have access to fresh food.
+“Grow a Row” helps increase the availability of fresh food at the Food Bank so that all Comox Valley residents, regardless of income, have access to fresh, healthy, and varied produce.

 Because donation bins at local grocery stores are picked up weekly only, we ask that fresh food donations are dropped off directly to the Food Bank during listed business hours.